hbrahmanto/olympics_web_database_app/README.md

 # What I Learned
 * SQL queries
 * The use of JSON data formats
-* Implementation of CSS, JavaScript and HTML
+* Implementation of CSS, JavaScript, HTML and PHP